junxit/us-congress-bills-115/metadata.md

 - 2018-09-05 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2018-09-05 — The previous question was ordered pursuant to the rule.
 - 2018-09-05 — The resolution provides for one hour of general debate on both H.R.
 1635 and H.R.
 4606.
 Also, the resolution provides for a motion to recommit with or without instructions for both bills.
+- 2018-09-06 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.